Ancient Elis: History

+The Eleans traced their roots back to the mythical Dorian invasion.

 Early history

-The region was probably not the site of a kingdom during the Mycenean period.
-According to myth, the original inhabitants of Elis were called Caucones and Paroreatae.
-The people of the region are mentioned by Homer for the first time in Greek history under the title of Epeians (Epeii), as setting out for the Trojan War, and they are described by him as living in a state of constant hostility with their neighbours the Pylians.
+The people of the region are mentioned by Homer for the first time under the title of Epeians (Epeii), as setting out for the Trojan War, and he described them as living in a state of constant hostility with their neighbours the Pylians.
 In the mythical Dorian invasion of the Peloponnese, Elis was assigned to Oxylus and the Aetolians.
 The dialect spoken in Elis in historical times was Dorian, which might indicate that there had been an influx of people from northwestern Greece.
 These people, amalgamating with the Epeians, formed a powerful kingdom in the north of Elis.
 Three independent groups developed in the region: the Epeians, Minyae and Eleans.

-Before the end of the 8th century BC, the Eleans had vanquished the Minyans and Epeians.
+Before the end of the 8th century BC, the Eleans had vanquished the Minyae and Epeians.
 Over the archaic period, they expanded their control of the region through conquest and treaties, reducing many of the surrounding communities to perioeci (non-citizen dependent communities).
 The Eleans enjoyed the support of Sparta in this process.
 The sanctuary of Olympia and the Olympic games, which were re-established in 776 BC, were initially controlled by the city of Pisa, but Elis contested this.
-They gained control of the sanctuary and games around 576 BC and destroyed the city of Pisa in 572 BC.
+They gained control of the sanctuary and games around 576 BC and destroyed Pisa in 572 BC.

+Districts

+At its peak Elis consisted of four districts: